VA Mortgage Calculator

 - Some mortgage experts have boldly claimed that for anyone who can qualify, VA loans are generally the best option.

-- The defining feature of any VA loan is that there is no down payment required up to a certain loan limit, which is $417,000 for most of the country.
-High-cost counties may have higher loan limits.
-For houses above the loan limit, a 25% down payment is required for the exceeding part of the loan.
+- The defining feature of any VA loan is that there is no down payment required up to a certain loan limit.
+The standard for this (in 2018) is $453,100 for most of the country.
+Standard loan limits may differ in past years.
+Although the standard applies to most counties, VA loan limits can differ according to geographic area, as high-cost counties may have higher loan limits.
+For any mortgage above their county's VA loan limit, a 25% down payment is required for the exceeding part of the loan.
 There are only a handful of mortgages today that don't require a down payment; the other two are Navy Federal and USDA.
 In comparison, conventional loans normally require at least 5% while FHA loans require a bare minimum of 3.5%.

 - There is no mortgage insurance involved, relieving VA loan borrowers of a big expense.